The Best Early Amazon Prime Day 2020 Deals to Shop Now

-The Best Early Amazon Prime Day 2020 Deals -- Echos, TVs, Fitbits, AirPods, Apple Watch, Tablets & More
+The Best Early Amazon Prime Day 2020 Deals -- Echos, TVs, Fashion, AirPods, Smart Watches, Tablets & More

 It's official: Amazon Prime Day 2020 will take place next week on October 13-14 (Tuesday and Wednesday), according to Amazon.
 The mega shopping event, held exclusively for Amazon Prime members, is usually held in July but, with the ongoing coronavirus pandemic, Prime Day was postponed.
 Several products are already on sale, with more to come between now and the big days.& The company shared that this Prime Day, there would be deals coming to over one million items across all different categories, on top brands such as Adidas, Lacoste, Keurig, Rachael Ray, Under Armour, Panasonic, Roborock, Coleman, Marvel, Ticwatch and more.